jkim101/ML-Coursera/W02/Note04_LinearRegressionWithMultipleVariables.md

     eg. if x1 has range 1 - 1000 then range of x21 becomes 1 - 1000000 and that of x31 becomes 1 - 1000000000

+###Computing Parameters Analytically
 ####Normal Equation
+>Normal Equation: Method to solve for θ analytically.